geoscixyz/Toolkit/docs/content/Demos/SyntheticGridVis.rst

     :align: center
     :figwidth: 100 %

 **Color maps**.
 Some color maps will do an obviously better job of enhancing a large range of features (color maps with a larger color range for example), while others may be used to highlight specific ranges of data, and yet others used simply because of an interpreter's personal preference.
-Choice of color map is an often-debated topic in geophysics and in other fields requiring image analysis (e.g. Light and Bartlein, 2004; Borland and Taylor, 2007; Niccoli and Lynch, 2012; Froner et al., 2013).
+Choice of color map is an often-debated topic in geophysics and in other fields requiring image analysis (e.g. :cite:`Light2004`, :cite:`Borland2007`, :cite:`Niccoli2012`, :cite:`Froner2013`).
 An important point to consider is that some color maps have the 'brightest' colors at the top of the scale, for example, grey scale and viridis:

 .. figure:: ./images/gray_15per_ppt.PNG
 .. figure:: ./images/viridis_15per_ppt.PNG